mrdnote/Dnote.MappingValidator/README.md

 ## Here's MappingValidator

 MappingValidator does just that: warn you when a class change breaks your manual mapping code.
-It does this by feeding your mapping code with bogus data compares the outcoome of this mapped bogus data.
+It does this by feeding your mapping code with different bogus data for two times and then comparing the outcome of this mapped data.

 ## Mapping Expressions

-For this to work, your mapping code needs to be in the form of "Expressions".
+For this to work, your mapping code needs to be in the form of *Expressions*.
 Expressions encapsulate code that can be easily be reused inside other pieces of code or other expressions.
 Linq relies heavily on expressions and e.g. EntityFramework uses it to convert your C# code into SQL statements.